Better-Planet-Laboratory/global-agland-2015/README.md

     - pip install [requirements.txt](requirements.txt)
 - Option 2 - Docker
   - [Dockerfile](Dockerfile)
+    - if you encounter issues while importing "gdal_array", I have included a [fix](./docs/source/readmes/gdal_array_fix.md)

 ### Merged Census Input
 We merge subnational census data and FAOSTAT to generate the input dataset for our machine learning model.
 During the merging process, 2 filters are applied, namely NaN filter and GDD filter.
 The definition of each is shown below.